tsackton/taelgarverse/docs/campaigns/dunmari-frontier/mirror-visions/magical-pale-blue-dye-vision.md

 ---
 {title: Magical Pale Blue Dye Vision}
 ---
-You hold up a tiny vial of a pale blue dye, borrowed from [Cecilia Lister](<../../../people/tollenders/cecilia-lister.md>), to the [The Mirror of the Past](<../treasure/treasure-from-stormcaller-tower/the-mirror-of-the-past.md>), as the image shifts.
+You hold up a tiny vial of a pale blue dye, borrowed from [Cecilia Lister](<../../../people/tollenders/cecilia-lister.md>), to the [Mirror of the Past](<../treasure/notable-items/mirror-of-the-past.md>), as the image shifts.

 You see a dimly lit desk in a warehouse somewhere, weak sun streaming through a high window.
 Your perspective is looking up from some kind of silver scale apparatus, used for precisely weighing small weights.
 Two people are talking.
 One, a woman, looks like a Tollender merchant.
 The other, a man, wearing a lined fur cloak, is probably Urskan.
 They are speaking in Eastros; Wellby lip-reads a conversation.
 They are talking about how much the Urskan is asking for the dye, which seems a lot.
 He is saying that it is harder to go west these days, and the ice worms like the ...
 Wellby can't make out the word, it is probably a word in Urskan, and the ... another mystery word ... are asking for more and more.